Powering the AmpliFi Router using a USB-C Car charger or DC supply

 If the device is not USB-C compliant, then it should not be using that connector.

-Stephen M Baines
+Stephen M Baines last edited by

 It's not just third party power supplies.
 I bought a brand new unit on Friday evening, set it up, was really happy, and last night it's died with "Adapter Error", and this is the original supplied power supply.
 Just spent some time with support, and I've got to return it to my supplier and get it all swapped out.
 Seems the unit must be very fussy if even the genuine power supply can cause the problem.